You can follow the general procedure in this topic to create and manage a task in data synchronization mode.

 - Data type conversion

 Different database engines use different sets of data types.
-You can check the data type conversion that DTS applies between the source and target databases during initial schema synchronization.
-You can review the data conversions listed in this topic and evaluate the impact of data type conversion on your applications.
+To check the data type conversion that DTS applies between the source and target databases during initial schema synchronization, see Data type conversion.

 - Advanced features